-- The price you paid for your PCs. - The PC Coupon for your PCs. - The rate of principal prepayments on the underlying Mortgages. - The payment delay of your PCs. - In the case of ARM PCs, the values of the applicable Index. - In the case of ARM PCs, the effect of any periodic interest rate and payment adjustments (and any associated adjustment caps, lifetime ceilings and lifetime floors) on the underlying ARMs. - In the case of Payment Capped ARM PCs, whether your PC experiences negative or accelerated amortization.

-• If your PCs are backed by Initial Interest Mortgages, the fact that the weighted average life of an Initial Interest Mortgage will differ from the weighted average life of a level payment, fully amortizing Mortgage having the same principal amount, interest rate and maturity.
-As a result, the yield of an Initial Interest Mortgage may be more or less than the yield of the fully amortizing Mortgage, depending on its purchase price.
-PC Pools containing Initial Interest Mortgages may therefore have different yields than PC Pools containing level payment, fully amortizing Mortgages having otherwise similar terms.
-Moreover, prepayments of Initial Interest Mortgages during the interest only period may affect yields on the PC Pools that contain them more than similar prepayments would affect the yields on PC Pools containing level payment, fully amortizing Mortgages.
+- The price you paid for your PCs. - The PC Coupon for your PCs. - The rate of principal prepayments on the underlying Mortgages. - The payment delay of your PCs. - In the case of ARM PCs, the values of the applicable Index. - In the case of ARM PCs, the effect of any periodic interest rate and payment adjustments (and any associated adjustment caps, lifetime ceilings and lifetime floors) on the underlying ARMs. - In the case of Payment Capped ARM PCs, whether your PC experiences negative or accelerated amortization. - If your PCs are backed by Initial Interest Mortgages, the fact that the weighted average life of an Initial Interest Mortgage will differ from the weighted average life of a level payment, fully amortizing, fixed-rate Mortgage having the same principal amount, interest rate and maturity (or an otherwise similar ARM, as applicable).
+As a result, the yield of an Initial Interest Mortgage may be more or less than the yield of the level payment, fully amortizing, fixed-rate Mortgage (or otherwise similar ARM, as applicable), depending on its purchase price.
+PC Pools containing Initial Interest Mortgages may therefore have different yields than PC Pools containing level payment, fully amortizing, fixed-rate Mortgages having otherwise similar terms (or otherwise similar ARMs, as applicable).
+Moreover, prepayments of Initial Interest Mortgages during the interest only period may affect yields on the PC Pools containing level payment, fully amortizing, fixed-rate Mortgages (or otherwise similar ARMs, as applicable).
 We ceased purchasing Initial Interest Mortgages on September 1, 2010.